How to identify the dead cone in the top-quark jet: Theoretical Considerations

 In this subsection we will recall a few properties of jet evolution which are of particular relevance for our subsequent analysis.
 The primary gluon emitted from the initial quark is the source for the subsequent parton production which can be described by an evolution equation for the bulk of particles within the Leading and Modified Leading Logarithmic Approximation (DLA and MLLA) in a one loop order approach.
 For illustration we recall the evolution equation in DLA for the distribution $D_q^p$ of partons $p$ with energy $\omega$ in a jet of opening angle $\Theta$ for a primary quark $q$ of energy $E_q$~\cite{Dokshitzer1991Basics}

 with $\xi=\ln(E_q/\omega)$, $y_\Theta= \ln(\omega\Theta/Q_0)$, $\gamma_0^2=4N_c/(b\ln y')$, $b=\frac{11}{3} N_c-\frac{2}{3}n_f$ and cut off parameter $Q_0$.
-Because of ``angular ordering"~\cite{Ermolaev:1981cm,Mueller:1981ex} the secondary particles are emitted within the cone given by the production angle of the primary gluon with parameters $\xi',y'$, the production of particles outside this cone vanishes in the azimuthal average \footnote{For an introductory outline of intra-jet coherence phenomena, see for example Refs.~\cite{Dokshitzer1991Basics,Ellis:1996mzs}.}.
+Because of ``angular ordering"~\cite{Ermolaev:1981cm,Mueller:1981ex} the secondary particles are emitted within the cone given by the production angle of the primary gluon with parameters $\xi',y'$, the production of particles outside this cone vanishes in the azimuthal average\footnote{For an introductory outline of intra-jet coherence phenomena, see for example Refs.~\cite{Dokshitzer1991Basics,Ellis:1996mzs}.}.
 For a primary heavy quark the modified angular distribution as in Eq.~\eqref{emission} has to be inserted under the integral above for the first emission.

-As an illustration of this production process with angular ordering we show in the upper panels of Fig.~\ref{fig:t-b-circles} the distribution of the final partons over the rescaled angular variables $(X,Y)$ for a few typical events obtained by the Pythia 8.3 MCEG of the process $e^+e^- \to t \bar t$ at 1~TeV for stable top-quarks with
+As an illustration of this production process with angular ordering we show in the upper panels of Fig.~\ref{fig:t-b-circles} the distribution of the final partons over the rescaled angular variables $(X,Y)$ for a few typical events obtained by the \textsc{Pythia} 8.3 MCEG of the process $e^+e^- \to t \bar t$ at 1~TeV for stable top-quarks with~\cite{MaltoniSelvaggiThaler:2016DeadCone}

-Here the production angle $\Theta$ of a parton is measured with respect to the top quark direction in the center at (0,0) and is normalized to the dead cone angle $\Theta_0=m_t/E_t$, and $\phi$ is the azimuth around the top direction with $\phi=0$ for the initial $e^-$ as defined in the App.~\ref{app:kinematics}.
+Here the production angle $\Theta$ of a parton is measured with respect to the top-quark direction in the center at (0,0) and is normalized to the dead cone angle $\Theta_0=m_t/E_t$, and $\phi$ is the azimuth around the top-quark direction with $\phi=0$ for the initial $e^-$ as defined in the App.~\ref{app:kinematics}.
 The production angle of a primary gluon is indicated by the red point, then the partons emitted from this gluon, because of angular ordering, fall inside the circle around the gluon whose radius is defined by the distance to the top-quark direction at $(0,0)$ (the red circle through the origin).
-Within the viewpoint of Eq.~\eqref{evolutioneq} an estimate of energy and angle of the primary gluon is obtained from the sum over the 4-momenta of the final partons except for the initial quark itself \footnote{see also \cite{MaltoniSelvaggiThaler:2016DeadCone}, where the primary gluon is estimated from the NLO matrix element by combining the final gluons (up to two).}.